nih-niddk-mbs/StochasticGene.jl/docs/src/api/fit.md

 )
 ```

+Trace observation likelihoods use Gaussian **densities** (`prob_Gaussian`) for the observed fluorescence values.
+Because a continuous density has units of inverse fluorescence and can be greater than `1` when the noise scale is small, trace log-likelihood contributions can be positive.
+This is expected and does not imply a probability greater than `1`; it only means the density per fluorescence unit is high near the observed value.
+If a future workflow needs likelihoods interpreted as finite-bin probability masses, a measurement-resolution correction can be applied after the HMM likelihood, e.g. `logL + n_observations * log(delta_y)`, with `delta_y = 1.0` preserving the current behavior.

 ## Notes

 1. **Rate order** — G transitions, R transitions, S if present, decay, noise parameters (see package overview).